 Inflammation is a characteristic of both type 1 and type 2 diabetes.
-Overwhelming evidence implicates the association of oxidative stress with vascular inflammatory response in hyperglycemia through mechanisms not fully elucidated.
+Overwhelming evidence demonstrates the association of oxidative stress with vascular inflammatory response in hyperglycemia through mechanisms that are not fully elucidated.
 Protein degradation by the ubiquitin-proteasome system is central to cell homeostasis and survival.
 Defects in this process are associated with cancers and neurodegenerative disorders.
 However, the role of the ubiquitin-proteasome system in diabetes remains largely unknown.
-The 26S proteasome is a large and a major protease complex of the system that degrades ubiquitinated proteins.
-Our laboratory provided the first evidence of its alteration in diabetes using a proteasome reporter mouse model.
-Specifically, we found that early hyperglycemia enhanced 26S proteasome functionality through peroxynitrite/superoxide-mediated proteasome activation, which elevated NF-κB-mediated endothelial inflammatory response in early diabetes.
-It becomes increasingly clear that the proteasome, often thought to be a constitutively active protease complex, is dynamically regulated to meet the changing proteolytic needs of a cell.
-Although the polyubiquitination of substrates is crucial to the specificity of degradation, extra mechanisms must exist to account for the plasticity of proteasome activity.
-By monitoring 26S proteasome functionality under chronic hyperglycemia in mouse models of diabetes, we have identified new endogenous regulators (e.g., eNOS-derived nitric oxide), and new substrates (e.g., O-linked-GlcNAc transferase) that are relevant to vascular homeostasis.
-Consequently, we have begun to understand the significance of 26S proteasomes in diabetes, since the newly identified factors are being evaluated for their roles in the pathogenesis of diabetic complications, where responses to modulators, such as a stressor (e.g., hyperglycemia, hypoxia, excess nutrition, and caloric restriction) and/or an intervention (e.g., with pharmaceutical or naturally-occurring compounds) are being assessed.
-If successful, findings in these projects bear the promise to provide insights to the development of therapeutic strategies for diabetes and the vascular complications.
+Using a proteasome reporter mouse model, our laboratory provided the first evidence that early hyperglycemia enhanced 26S proteasome functionality, which elevated the NF-κB-mediated endothelial inflammatory response in diabetes.
+By monitoring 26S proteasome functionality under chronic hyperglycemia in mouse models of diabetes, we have identified new endogenous regulators (e.g., eNOS-derived nitric oxide), and new substrates (e.g., O-linked-GlcNAc transferase) that are relevant to vascular homeostasis and sustained inflammation.
+Consequently, we have begun to understand the significance of 26S proteasomes in diabetes.
+If successful, the results of these studies will provide insights into the development of therapeutic strategies for diabetes and its vascular complications.

 ||Postdoctoral Fellow, University of Oklahoma Health Sciences Center, OK